 Judd Rabb oversees the company’s administrative and financial functions.
 Judd has over 20 years of experience working in high-growth technology startups.
 Prior to joining Digital Pharmacist, Judd was SVP Finance at Main Street Hub.
 From 2005 to 2014, Judd was CFO at various companies including Innovari, Solarbridge Technologies (acquired by SunPower), Illumitex, and Coldwatt (acquired by Flextronics).
 From 1999 to 2005, Judd was Corporate Controller at Silicon Labs, where he supported the company through its IPO, and Green Mountain Energy, where he supported the company through its sale to NRG.
 Judd started his career at Pricewaterhouse Coopers from 1989 to 1992.
 Judd earned a BBA in accounting from Texas A&M University, and is a Certified Public Accountant in the state of Texas.

-Azim Nagree oversees marketing, sales and customer success at Digital Pharmacist.
+Azim Nagree oversees marketing, enterprise sales and customer success at Digital Pharmacist.
 From 2013 to 2016, prior to joining Digital Pharmacist, he held the position of executive director, client services and operations at Spiceworks, where he built and led a global team of 70.
 From 2008 to 2013, he also held the position of director of business operations and monetization at Spiceworks.
 Azim served as senior strategy consultant, Corporate Strategy at Dell from 2004 to 2007 and was an industry associate at Bain & Company from 2000 to 2002.
 Azim holds a BCom/LLB from Bond University in Australia and an MBA in Strategic Management from Wharton School of Business.

 Chief Technology Officer